-- 1. As a county employee, you are reimbursed for using your own car (and gas) for work-related travel.
-You receive 21 cents per mile as reimbursement, paid to you monthly.
+- 1. You are a lineman for the county, and you drive the main road an awful lot.
+Fortunately, the county does reimburse you for your use of your own car (and fuel) for this work-related travel.
+You generally receive 21 cents per mile as reimbursement, paid to you monthly.
 Find a way to use the SOLVE menu to simplify these monthly mileage calculations. - 2.
 Your company does direct-mail advertising to generate mail-order sales.
 The response on mailings varies from 1% to 4%, depending upon the particular list you rent and the time of year.
 Without accounting for the cost of the mailing, the average profit per response is \$14.45.
 The mailing cost varies from 24 cents to 30 cents per flyer.
 Develop an equation to help you calculate the total earnings from a mailing.